27,991 Views

 Will the adoption of artificial intelligence and machine learning in the compliance function affect jobs?

-By automating compliance activities such as built-in office software that automatically scans for PEP and Sanctions in the onboarding process, the front-end processes are automated for superior regulatory intelligence, cutting down the manual practice of checks.
+By automating compliance activities such as built-in office software that automatically scans for PEP and Sanctions in the onboarding process, the front-end processes are automated for superior regulatory intelligence, cutting down on the manual practice of checks.
 However, this does not mean the need of a compliance officer can be done away with.
-Automation simply makes the work easier for the compliance officer, more error-free and seamlessly integrated with back-end processes.
-In the event of false positives, the need for manual review cannot be done away with, as this process currently cannot be automated with AI or Machine learning, and requires human input to make a decision.
+Automation simply makes the work easier for the compliance officer, more error-free, and seamlessly integrated with back-end processes.
+In the event of false positives, the need for manual review cannot be done away with, as this process currently cannot be automated with AI or machine learning, and requires human input to make a decision.

 How should companies navigate global regulatory compliance confidently with the most comprehensive and trusted intelligence available?